 2D NMR in Biomolecular NMR Spectroscopy

 In a more complex molecule (such as protein), the spin-spin couplings between 1H-1H or 1H-13C atoms are difficult to interpret using just the standard 1H NMR technique.
 The spectrum is more complicated due to interactions between overlapping resonances.
 There are more couplings that need to be accounted for in the NMR spectra.
-The term “Coupling” is much like the term “couple” used in our day to day life.
-Just like couples eat together, live together, and the activity of one influences the activity of the other, NMR active nuclei also couple in a similar way with other nuclei.
+The term “Coupling” is much like the term “couple” used in our day-to-day life.
+Just like couples eat together, and live together, and the activity of one influences the activity of the other, NMR active nuclei also a couple in a similar way with other nuclei.
 A protein NMR spectrum has hundreds of spectral lines overlapping with each other.
-The Pascal’s triangle n+1 rule for spin-spin couplings is not followed in these cases and a complex splitting pattern is observed on the NMR spectrum.
+Pascal’s triangle n+1 rule for spin-spin couplings [11, 12] is not followed in these cases and a complex splitting pattern is observed on the NMR spectrum.
 This is called the second-order coupling behavior of the interacting atoms.

 Since Biomolecular NMR spectroscopy is a vast topic, the best way to get a grip is to review the individual components of the technique.
 For instance, there are several types of 2D NMR spectroscopy techniques.
 A couple of them, which are indispensable for biomolecular NMR, are described below;

 Correlation Spectroscopy (COSY):